KVOO-FM: The Bull and Big Country

+Changes in ownership

-Journal Communications (KVOO-FM's former owner) and The E.W.
-Scripps Company (owner of Tulsa's NBC network affiliate KJRH-TV) announced on July 30, 2014, that the two companies would merge to create a new broadcast company under the E.W.
-Scripps Company name.
-The new firm would own the two companies' broadcast properties, including KVOO-FM.
+In 1999, KXBL was acquired by Journal Communications.
+On July 30, 2014, Journal Communications and the E. W. Scripps Company (owner of NBC's local affiliate KJRH-TV) announced that the two companies would merge.
+They would create a new broadcast company under the E. W. Scripps name that will own the two companies' broadcast properties, including KXBL.
+The transaction was completed in 2015, with shareholder and regulatory approvals.

-On June 26, 2018, parent company E.W.
-Scripps announced that it would sell KVOO, along with its sister stations, KBEZ, KFAQ, KHTT, and KXBL, to Griffin Communications.
+On June 25, 2018, parent company E. W. Scripps announced that it would sell KXBL, along with its sister stations, KBEZ, KFAQ, KHTT and KVOO to Griffin Communications.
 Griffin began operating the stations under a local marketing agreement (LMA) on July 30, and completed the purchase October 1.
 The company already owned CBS affiliate KOTV-DT and CW affiliate KQCW-DT.